 Set in the beautiful Strumpshaw Hall grounds, there is plenty of room for all types of caravan's, motorhomes and tents.
 With a minutes walk to countryside roads and forests, the hall grounds is the ideal place to come and relax and get away!

 The cost is £12 per night + £3 EHU per night, and you can pay by cash or card.
-The Campsite is available all year round.
-For information on Caravan Rallies, please call us.
+The campsite is closed from November 30th 2024 to March 1st 2025.

 Email us to place a booking or for more info - you can also call us on 01603 717936